pavelgordon/spring-postgres-reactive/README.md

 ## Installation
 1. Install Docker
-1. Install Java 8+
+2. Install Java 8+
+3. Install Gradle
-2. Clone project to local machine.
+4. Clone project to local machine.

 ## How to use?
 1. Go to project root directory.